 Strong executive leadership teams go through the careful effort to establish corporate values that can guide their organization’s growth and culture.
 It takes time, rigor, honest debate and consideration of the tradeoffs.
-What emerges is deep clarity about the organization’s current and desired culture — and what it will take to get there.
+What emerges is deep clarity about the current and desired organizational culture — and what it will take to get there.

 What happens next?
 Posters get made!
 Sometimes those values get inserted haphazardly, without any context or explanation into already cumbersome performance management processes.
 Occasionally I’ll see organizations create employee groups to help make progress on the cultural renewal – and at that point, it’s often too little, too late